paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/random_failure/quality_factors.md

 (eee_4_3_3_7)=
 ## Experience factor for space applications

-A final recommendation is to adapt the value of the experience factor $\epsilon$ according to the experience of the manufacturers of components.
-Generally, the prime contractors have a fairly good knowledge of their manufacturers and their processes.
-Hence, they can define a fairly accurate value of this experience factor $\epsilon$ based on their past and ongoing experience with them.

 <input type="text" class="myInput" id="myInput" onkeyup="searchTableJupyter(this, 'eee_table4_18')" placeholder="Search table...">

 ```{list-table} Recommendation for definition of parameter $\epsilon$